 Under the recommendation of LORD Sensing Technical Support Engineers, nodes can be upgraded to the latest available firmware to take advantage of new features or correct operating issues.
 SensorConnect version 5.0.0 or greater can be used to update any mXRS or LXRS node or gateway firmware to the most current version.
-Updates are found on the LORD Sensing website product page under the Downloads tab.
+Updates are found on the LORD Sensing website.
+See Technical Support on page 45 for contact and website information.

-- 1. Download the Firmware Upgrade file from the LORD Sensing website product page under the Downloads tab. - 2.
+- 1. Download the Firmware Upgrade file from the LORD Sensing website. - 2.
 Once downloaded, extract the contents of the .zip file into a folder on the computer.
 Verify there is a file with a .zhex extension. - 3.
 Launch SensorConnect, and establish communication between the node and gateway as normal. - 4.
 Select the Node address > Upgrade Firmware > select Browse > select the Firmware Upgrade file > Start Upgrade